As an Amazon Associate we earn from qualifying purchases.

 What is a Coleslaw?

 Coleslaw is the anglicization of the Dutch word “koolsla” meaning cabbage salad.
 Coleslaw normally consists of finely shredded cabbage with either vinegar or mayo-based dressing and various mix-ins.
-In America, we often eat it as a side dish most notably with barbeque.
+In America, I often eat it as a side dish most notably with barbeque.

 What Makes a Good Blue Cheese Coleslaw?